ysyk2021/living-with-mindful-resilience-how-to-bounce-back-from-life-s-challenges-with-strength-and-grace/src/chapter-10-2.md

-Chapter 10: Embracing Change as an Opportunity for Growth: Strategies for Maximizing Opportunities for Growth During Change and Uncertainty
+Strategies for Maximizing Opportunities for Growth During Change and Uncertainty
 ===========================================================================================================================================

 Embracing change as an opportunity for growth is an essential component of building resilience.
 In this chapter, we will explore strategies for maximizing opportunities for growth during change and uncertainty.